IIIF/api/source/presentation/4.0/model.md

 When more than one interaction mode is present, the client _SHOULD_ pick the first interaction mode that the client is capable of supporting.

-If `action` is used to "disable" a Camera, then it is the same as if it were in the "locked" `interactionMode`.
+If `action` is used to disable a Camera, then it is the same as if the Camera had an `interactionMode` with the value `locked`.
 Thus a Camera can meaningfully be not hidden, selected, and disabled at the same time.

 The value _MUST_ be an array of strings.